Background blur

 Brahman: The Cosmic Bedrock

-Maya is like a cosmic magic trick, a veil of perception that makes us forget our true nature and perceive ourselves as separate, limited individuals.
-It's the illusion that tricks us into seeing separation where there is unity.
+If we are inherently Brahman, why does it feel so elusive?
+The Upanishads introduce Maya, often translated as illusion.
+Maya is like a cosmic magic trick, a veil of perception that obscures our true nature and leads us to perceive ourselves as separate, limited individuals.
+It’s this illusion that makes us forget our unity and get caught up in the dramas of the material world.

 The Four States of Consciousness

-• Deep Sleep: A state of profound peace and unity, merging back into the undifferentiated source.
+3. Deep Sleep: A state of profound peace and unity, an emerging back into the undifferentiated source.

 Episode Transcript